dedalusmax/live-chef/cli-steps.md

 # Angular 4 Crash Course (Angular CLI)

 This session is aiming to demonstrate the ease of development of Angular 4 application from scratch.
 Based on the LiveChefService project (an RTC app written in Knockout 3).
+Estimated time: 20 min.

 ### Preparation
-> open Visual Studio 2017. open LiveChefService project. build it. start the app and minimize it.
+> open Visual Studio 2017. open LiveChefService project. build it. start the app. add new browser tab. open link to web-api.service.ts in github. minimize the browser. open presentation.

-## Step 1: getting the project ready
+## Step 1: getting the project ready (6 min)

 - open **Visual Studio Code**
 - open *integrated terminal*